How to Create Latitude Longitude Converter in Excel (2 Examples)

 Converting Latitude and Longitude Decimal Values to Degree, Minute, Second to create Excel Latitude Longitude converter

-Now, we will repeat all of the procedures for latitude decimal coordinates again to convert the following longitudinal coordinates.
+Repeat all of the procedures for latitude decimal coordinates to convert the following longitudinal coordinates.

-Eventually, we obtained the longitude coordinates in DMS format.
+The longitude coordinates will be in DMS format.

 convert to DMS format to create Excel Latitude Longitude converter